In this article:

 In this example, Heavy FR4 is the field we are filtering on, LIKE is the operator, and W% is the value.

-To search for sequences that meet the condition of having a heavy CDR3 sequence which contains an amino acid motif that has a "Y{any amino acid residue}Y” motif, use an SQL filter query in the form:
+To search for sequences that meet the condition of having a Heavy CDR3 sequence which contains an amino acid motif that has a "Y{any amino acid residue}Y” motif, use an SQL filter query in the form:

 ['Heavy CDR3'] LIKE '%Y_Y%'